 I highly endorse natural and organic pest control like neem, thyme, garlic and hot pepper oil.
 The use of ROUND-UP has unequivocally been found to cause some forms of Non-Hodgkin LYMPHOMA.
 All farms and gardens need to be free of all glyphosate herbicides, as well as any chemical pesticides.
 Almost all of the plants coined as “weeds” have medicinal applications.
 This should make you stop and think.
 Also, implementation of these medicinal herbs as cash crops for southern and midwestern farmers is a brilliant idea… just sayin’.

-Dr. Blake practices Naturopathy and has training in natural, conventional, alternative, and integrative healing methods which include Functional Medicine, Biofeedback, Ayurveda, tissue manipulation, botanical medicine, homeopathy, nutrition and Rasayana Yoga Therapy.
+Dr. Blake practices Naturopathy in Winston-Salem, NC, and has training in natural, conventional, alternative, and integrative healing methods which include Functional Medicine, Biofeedback, Ayurveda, tissue manipulation, botanical medicine, homeopathy, nutrition and Rasayana Yoga Therapy.

 WE ARE DIFFERENT